 OPEN DISCUSSION FOR ISSUES NOT ON THE AGENDA:

-Members of the audience concerns: A mutual concern for being at a standstill on
+- Members of the audience concerns: A mutual concern for being at a standstill on our amendments.

 REPORT OF TOWNSHIP BOARD REPRESENTATIVE, Keith Erickson: None.

 REPORT OF ZONING BOARD OF APPEALS REPRESENTATIVE, Jay Loman: None as he was absent.